How to Use Bitcoin in Canada

 MyBTC.ca is an example of a centralized broker exchange that complies with AML and CTF policies set by local financial regulators.
 We require our users to perform a quick KYC check to verify their identity before they’re allowed to buy Bitcoin.

 Once we verify your account, you’ll be able to buy BTC in exchange for CAD.
 Simply click on the “Buy Bitcoin” from the homepage menu and choose your preferred payment method.
-You can choose to pay using not only regular payment methods like Interac e-transfer, credit card, debit card, or bank wire, but also make a cash deposit at Canada post or use Flexepin vouchers.
+You can choose to pay using payment methods like Interac e-transfer, credit or card, Flexepin vouchers, or bank wire.

 Since MyBTC.ca is a non-custodial exchange, we’ll ask you to provide your own Bitcoin wallet address.
 This can be a software or hardware wallet (we’ll discuss wallet types later in the text).
 And that’s it!
 Pretty easy, right?
 On top of that, you enjoy extra affordable fees and 24/7 customer support.